 EDUC 3203 Educational Psychology: Developing Learners

-Prerequisite: Licensure Degrees Admission to Teacher Education Designed to provide an understanding of: (1) child growth and development, (2) styles of learning, and (3) theories of learning and motivation.
+Designed to provide an understanding of: (1) child growth and development, (2) styles of learning, and (3) theories of learning and motivation.
 Candidates will observe in public schools.
 Offered: Fall, Spring.

 EDUC 3403 Family and Community Relations